-The following syllabus prepared with these perspectives will be spread over a period of one year.
+The following syllabus prepared with these perspectives will be spread over a period of one Semester.

-1. Industrial Adjudication: Some Key concepts under Industrial Disputes Act, 1947
+- 1. Industrial Adjudication: Some Key concepts under Industrial Disputes Act, 1947 (14 Hours)

 - 1.1 Industry

 - 1.2 Industrial Dispute

 - 1.3 Workmen

 - 1.4 Appropriate Government